groundwater/federation/README.md

 # Introduction

-Federation is an actor system for Node.js inspired by Erlang and Akka.
+Federation is a federated event emitter using actors, modeled after Akka.

 # Install